River Awbeg

-The course
+Name

+The English name of the river derives from the Irish An Abha Bheag or An Abhainn Bheag, meaning 'small river' or 'little river'.
+The English poet Edmund Spenser, who lived at the nearby Kilcolman Castle, referred to the Awbeg as the Mullagh or Mulla.

+Course

-There are two contributories of the Awbeg.
+There are two tributaries of the Awbeg.
 The first rises in County Limerick as the Gralgne River and enters County Cork a half mile north-east of Ardskeagh Cross Roads, then flows west under a railroad bridge and south under Farran bridge on the Buttevant/Charlevllle road.

 The second branch rises about two miles north of Liscarroll and flows south and then north and west under Annagh Bridge to join the first branch at Scart Bridge.

 From there, the river flows south through Buttevant and east through Doneraile, turns south near Shanballymore and through Castletownroche to enter the Blackwater at Poulcormac near Bridgetown Abbey.

 Ecology

 North of Buttevant the river flows through flat agricultural land, while south of Buttevant the river generally flows through a narrow, steep-sided valley with wooded sides.
 For the most part the river flows over Carboniferous limestone.
 The river supports a range of plant species including dropwort, pondweed, club-rush, water-cress and Ranunculus.
 The river is largely fringed by a narrow strip of marsh vegetation, dominated by reed-canary grass.
 The Awbeg is a breeding ground for otters and supports a significant population of Atlantic salmon.
 The site supports a population of white-clawed crayfish, a threatened species.